creachadair/leaf/README.md

 }
 ```

-All encryption is performed using the AEAD construction with the ChaCha20-Poly1305 algorithm with a 256-bit key and a 24-bit nonce.
+All encryption is performed using the AEAD construction with the ChaCha20-Poly1305 algorithm with a 256-bit key and a 24-byte nonce.

-The user must provide a 256-bit _access key_ to create or open a file.
+The user must provide a 256-bit (32 byte) _access key_ to create or open a file.
 Typically this may be generated randomly and stored in a secure location, or generated from a passphrase via a KDF like [scrypt](https://en.wikipedia.org/wiki/Scrypt) or [hkdf](https://en.wikipedia.org/wiki/HKDF).

 The _data key_ (`"key"`) is encrypted with the access key.